ABC 2000 Today: Broadcast highlights

-The theme music for ABC 2000 Today (which was also used for ABC News' election coverage that year) was from Epcot's IllumiNations: Reflections of Earth live show.
+The program was nonetheless consistently promoted and broadcast under the ABC 2000 title, possibly to avoid confusion with the U.S. morning show Today, which airs on rival network NBC.
+The theme music for ABC 2000 (which was also used for ABC News' election coverage that year) was from Epcot's IllumiNations: Reflections of Earth live show.
 The music was composed by Gavin Greenaway, who won an Emmy award for the work.
-Footage of IllumiNations: Reflections of Earth were shown in the opening and closing sequences.
+Taped footage of the IllumiNations: Reflections of Earth show were shown in the opening and closing sequences.
+Along with the multitude of celebrations, the news division was also prepared to report on any Y2K problems.
+Sam Donaldson and James Walker headed up those tasks.
+Walker was stationed in New Zealand, which would be the first industrialized and highly-populated nation to see midnight; it was expected to serve as a "litmus test" for the rest of the developed world.